 Your safety is our priority and we are taking every precaution to ensure our site is COVID Safe.
 We are an accredited COVID Clean practicing business, and we have achieved ATEC COVID Ready accreditation.

-We encourage you to book your tickets online prior to your visit.
-This will not only ensure your entry to the site and tours at your preferred times, but will also help us to maintain a safe environment and contact you should there be a need.
+It is essential that you book your tickets online prior to your visit.
+This will not only ensure your entry to the site and tours at your preferred times but will also help us to contact you should there be a need.

 If you have an enquiry please contact us.

-- Increased cleaning and sanitising of high-touch surfaces and spaces and tables using fresh cleaning cloths and disinfectants that are effective against the coronavirus.
+- Frequent cleaning and sanitising of high-touch surfaces and spaces and tables using fresh cleaning cloths and disinfectants that are effective against the coronavirus.

 - Ensuring the use and availability of hand-sanitiser, gloves and other personal protective equipment.